The subconvexity problem for Rankin-Selberg and triple product L-functions: Introduction

+\end{theo} In the proof below we actually start with more general situations and formulate a conjecture which potentially allows one to remove/relax the technical assumptions in this result.
+Currently we stick to the setting of Theorem \ref{Theo:introthm}.

-The strategy of proof follows and extends that of \cite{MVIHES}.
-Note that the cases of Rankin-Selberg L-function and triple product L-function can be put into a uniform framework in the sense that they have analogous integral representations: for $G=\GL_2$ or $B^\times$ for $B$ some suitable quaternion algebra, depending on the (global and local) root numbers $\epsilon(\pi_1\ootimes \pi_2\ootimes\pi_3, 1/2)$, the Rankin-Selberg theory/triple product formula provides an identity of the shape
+The main global strategy follows and extends that of \cite{MVIHES}.
+Note first that the cases of Rankin--Selberg L-function and triple product L-function can be put into a uniform framework in the sense that they have analogous integral representations: for $G=\GL_2$ or $B^\times$ for $B$ some suitable quaternion algebra, depending on the (global and local) root numbers $\epsilon(\pi_1\ootimes \pi_2\ootimes\pi_3, 1/2)$, the Rankin--Selberg theory/triple product formula provides an identity of the shape

-where $\sim$ means equality up to some unimportant factors.
-In this formula $\varphi_i\in \pi_i^{G}$ are $L^2-$normalized automorphic forms in the image of $\pi_i$ under the Jacquet-Langlands correspondence; $\peter{\cdot,\cdot}$ is the unitary integral pairing for automorphic forms on $G$ with the same central characters; the local integrals $I_v$ are integrals of products of local matrix coefficients in case of triple product L-function, or the local Rankin-Selberg integrals in case of Rankin--Selberg L-function.
-Also, in the Rankin-Selberg case, $G=\GL_2$, the Jacquet-Langlands correspondence is the identity and $\varphi_3$ is an Eisenstein series in $\pi(1,1)$.
+Here $[G]=Z_G(\A)G(F)\backslash G(\A)$; $\sim$ means equality up to some unimportant factors; $\varphi_i\in \pi_i^{G}$ are $L^2$-normalized automorphic forms in the image of $\pi_i$ under the Jacquet-Langlands correspondence; $\peter{\cdot,\cdot}$ is the unitary integral pairing for automorphic forms on $G$ with the same central characters; the local integral $I_v(\varphi_1,\varphi_2,\varphi_3)$ is an integral of products of local matrix coefficients in case of triple product L-function, or the local Rankin--Selberg integrals in case of Rankin--Selberg L-function.
+Furthermore in the Rankin--Selberg case, $G=\GL_2$, the Jacquet-Langlands correspondence is the identity and $\varphi_3$ is an Eisenstein series constructed out of $\pi(1,1)$.